shs96c/rules_dotnet/docs/csharp_library.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Rules for compiling C# libraries.
+Rule for compiling C# libraries.

 <a id="csharp_library"></a>